 Managing your finances is far easier when you maintain a consistent schedule to do so.
 The same is true for most business activities, including marketing, human resource obligations, and inventory.
-When you run a business, be it a large corporation or a small sole-proprietorship, having a schedule can make it far easier maintain accountability and organization across the board.
+When you run a business, be it a large corporation or a small sole-proprietorship, having a schedule can make it far easier to maintain accountability and organization across the board.

 It’s easy to get lost in the minutia of a day, but doing so can put important tasks on the back burner, and when too many of those tasks end up pushed aside.
-Maintaining a schedule help you and your employees avoid that crisis.
+Maintaining a schedule helps you and your employees avoid that crisis.